 SG Group Holdings Limited (the "Company") was incorporated and registered as an exempted company with limited liability in the Cayman Islands under the Companies Law, Chapter 22 (Law 3 of 1961, as consolidated and revised) of the Cayman Islands on 8 October 2015.
-The ordinary shares of the Company have been listed on GEM of The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
+The ordinary shares of the Company was listed on GEM of The Stock Exchange of Hong Kong Limited in 2017.
+On 20 March 2020, the ordinary shares of the Company transferred and listed on the main board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange").

 In the opinion of the directors, the immediate and ultimate holding company is JC Fashion International Group Limited which was incorporated in the British Virgin Islands ("BVI").
+Its ultimate controlling party is Mr. Choi King Ting Charles ("Mr. Charles Choi") who is also a director and the chief executive of the Company.